 Design and development are much more than simply nice colors, fonts, a working website, and a salesman.
 We must begin to address the ethical questions in design and development.

 Should we build this?
 Will it actually help our target users?
 Who could we hurt if we build this?
 Are we helping to build a harmful future for the next generation?
 Is this cute error message going to trigger someone with PTSD, or someone who just emerged from a traumatic season of life?
 Does a designer have ethical responsibilities to society?
-What can we, as designers, do to stem the tide of government tyranny, and to make positive lasting contributions to society beyond simply cool visuals that will be outdated next year?
+What can we, as designers, do to make positive lasting contributions to society beyond simply cool visuals that will be outdated next year?

 Josh Lambert, Centreville Tech’s Head of Development, and Kyle Shepherd, Centreville Tech’s Head of Design, are available for speaking on these topics at your public or private event.